ghostiam/binstruct/README.md

 	DataLength              int    // actual length
 	ValueFromOtherField     string `bin:"len:DataLength"`
-	CalcValueFromOtherField string `bin:"len:DataLength+10"` // also work calculations }
+	CalcValueFromOtherField string `bin:"len:DataLength+10"` // also work calculations

+	// You can change the byte order directly from the tag UInt16LE uint16 `bin:"le"`
+	UInt16BE uint16 `bin:"be"`
+	// Or when you call the method, it will contain the Reader with the byte order you need CallMethodWithLEReader uint16 `bin:"MethodNameWithLEReader,le"`
+	CallMethodWithBEReader uint16 `bin:"be,MethodNameWithBEReader"`
+}

 // Method can be: